oliverschwendener/ueli/README.md

 #### Custom color themes

-You can customize your own color theme with a CSS file on your computer!
+You can customize your own color theme with a CSS file on your computer.

-1. Create a CSS file on your computer.
+1. Create a CSS file on your computer
 2. Add CSS variables in the `:root` section.
 For example:

     ``` CSS